 The junction at the Chuck Wagon Trail is well marked with signs and there are great trail signs all the way to Devil’s Bridge.
 The trail winds through the desert with views of the red rocks throughout the valley.
 It’s a rather easy trail with minor elevation gains and losses.
 At one point, the trail will hit a wash, where you can spot the signs telling you to walk up the wash, despite the trail appearing to be to the right.
 Keep an eye out for metal posts with arrows to guide you.

-You will hit the the jeep road and trailhead to Devil’s Bridge after .9 miles on Chuck Wagon.
+You will hit Dry Creek Road and trailhead to Devil’s Bridge after .9 miles on Chuck Wagon.
 Cross the road and follow the trail markers.
 The trail begins as a white, sandy wash before turning to the right and beginning the steep stair climb up.
 There are multiple sections of the trail where rocks a have been placed to create stairs.
 You will need to be able to go up multiple sets to reach the bridge.

 This area also has a lot of cairns people have built over the years.
 Never build cairns!
 They are only to be in places where forest service rangers have placed them to mark the trail.
 They are unnatural and can cause hikers to get lost when they are built.
 There are actually volunteer groups that go out and have to remove them regularly.